React vs React Native – Key Difference, Advantages, and Disadvantages

 This is how it happens: React creates an in-memory data structure cache that computes the resulting differences, and then updates the browser’s displayed DOM seamlessly.
 The programmer writes the code as if the entire page is rendered on each change, wherein in reality, only those sub-components which are changed are rendered.

-This gives an edge to Reactjs, compared to other platforms for developing mobile apps since speed is one of the important factors for making a successful mobile app.
+This gives an edge to React, compared to other platforms for developing mobile apps since speed is one of the important factors for making a successful mobile app.

 This component-based architecture takes individual pieces of a larger user-interface and converts them into an independent, self-sustaining micro-system.